Blog

 Download Guide

 Are interns eligible for employee benefits?
 The definitive answer is that it depends.
 The U.S. Department of Labor (DOL) regulations specify that most interns must be paid — there are very few circumstances under which unpaid internships can be lawful.
 This means that most interns are, in fact, employees.
 There is not a separate set of employment rules for interns.
-As a result, employers may be required to offer certain benefits to interns in some circumstances.
+As a result, employers may be required to offer certain benefits like health insurance to interns in some circumstances.

 Mandated Benefits in the Context of Interns